Correlation Between ON Semiconductor and MaxLinear

 Pair Corralation between ON Semiconductor and MaxLinear

-Allowing for the 90-day total investment horizon ON Semiconductor is expected to generate 0.76 times more return on investment than MaxLinear.
-However, ON Semiconductor is 1.31 times less risky than MaxLinear.
-It trades about 0.01 of its potential returns per unit of risk.
-MaxLinear is currently generating about -0.05 per unit of risk.
-If you would invest 7,849 in ON Semiconductor on December 30, 2023 and sell it today you would lose (494.00) from holding ON Semiconductor or give up 6.29% of portfolio value over 90 days.
+Allowing for the 90-day total investment horizon ON Semiconductor is expected to under-perform the MaxLinear.
+But the stock apears to be less risky and, when comparing its historical volatility, ON Semiconductor is 1.37 times less risky than MaxLinear.
+The stock trades about -0.37 of its potential returns per unit of risk.
+The MaxLinear is currently generating about 0.17 of returns per unit of risk over similar time horizon.
+If you would invest 1,824 in MaxLinear on January 20, 2024 and sell it today you would earn a total of 203.00 from holding MaxLinear or generate 11.13% return on investment over 90 days.

 Time Period3 Months [change]